 Princess Royal, Princess of Prussia - CL 214

 LB must have printed many more copies of this print than Baxter.
 Baxter's versions are actually quite hard to find (the same with her husband Prince Frederick Wm.
 Of Prussia CL 215).
 When you see an unmounted copy of this print it will be, more than likely, a LBB.
 Luckily it is easy to tell the different.
-The jewel around her neck and earrings are coloured red in the LBB shown on the left but not in the Baxter.
-A word of warning if you are looking at a faded copy the red's disappear first to a very pale pink, so could look like a Baxter but in the Baxter they are always grey in colour.
+The jewel around her neck and earrings are coloured red in the LBB shown on the right but not in the Baxter.
+A word of warning if you are looking at a faded copy the red's disappear first to a very pale pink, so could look like a Baxter - in the Baxter they are always grey in colour.

 Eugenie, Empress Of The French - CL 228